wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Recovery - Recovers system from an attack, like backups.
    <br /><br />

+   * A DBMS is a technical control.
+   * Operational controls: backup control, software testing, anti-virus,
    * Data backups are recovery <strong>logical controls</strong>.
    * Recovery administrative controls do NOT include data backups.
    * Server images are both corrective and technical controls.